Fall 2023 Course Offerings

 Line Dancing

 Practice favorite line dances taught by Lynda Mixon.
 Come for good exercise and good company.
+Beginners are welcome.

 Intermediate Bridge